tiramiseb/quickonf/docs/index.md

 When run with the `-dry-run` or `-r` flag, `quickonf` runs in dry-run mode, without modifying the system, allowing to test the configuration.

 All non-option arguments are considered to be specific steps you want to run.

+And, finally, of course, as usual, as you may expect, don't worry, `-help` or `-h` displays the flags list.

+## General knowledge

+### Steps selection

+You can chose a set of steps to run, by giving patterns as non-option arguments.
 These arguments are path-compatible patterns, which will be tested against lower-case version of steps names, and which will also match if only a part of the name matched.
 For instance, "gnome ext" will match "Install GNOME extensions", "Configure GNOME extensions", but not "Install GNOME" nor "Configure GNOME Shell".

-And, finally, of course, as usual, as you may expect, don't worry, `-help` or `-h` displays the flags list.

-## General knowledge
+However, you may need some steps to run even if not explicitly selected.
+In that case, use `always: true` at the same level as steps instructions (see recipes for examples).

 ### Command output